A Home of Her Own

 Last week I shared some of the history behind women's right to own property, and how recent that history really is. https://www.pnwperihomes.com/blog/womensmonth1

 This week I want to get into the why behind all those single women choosing to buy.
 Because for most women purchasing a home on their own, this isn't just about having a safe, comfortable place to live.
-It's the biggest financial decision of their lives, with real implications for their long-term security.
-And I think that deserves more air time.
+It's the biggest financial decision of their lives, with real implications for their long-term security, and I think that deserves more attention.

 The math is pretty compelling

-Here's something we say a lot in real estate: a mortgage is basically a forced savings account.
+Something we say a lot in real estate, is that a mortgage is basically a forced savings account.
 Unless you're on an interest-only payment plan, a portion of every payment goes toward building equity in your home.
-A rent payment, by contrast, builds equity for someone else.
-There's a version of the argument where renting makes sense financially - if your rent is meaningfully lower than a mortgage payment and you're disciplined about investing the difference.
-But the reality is most renters don't do that.
-And homes tend to grow in value over time, so as you pay down the debt, the asset itself is appreciating.
-That combination is hard to replicate any other way.
+A rent payment, on the other hand, builds equity for someone else.
+There's a version of the argument that renting makes sense financially if your rent is meaningfully lower than a mortgage payment, and you're disciplined enough to invest the difference.
+But the reality is that most renters aren’t do that, and since homes tend to grow in value over time, as a homeowner slowly pays down their debt, the asset itself is appreciating.
+That combination of “savings” is hard to replicate any other way.

 The numbers back this up.
 The median net worth of a homeowner is roughly 40 times that of a renter.
 For single women specifically, those who owned homes in 2022 had a median net worth of $266,500, compared to $74,500 for single women overall.
 And a home accounts for about 66 cents of every dollar of wealth the average single woman owns.
-That's not a diversified portfolio.
-That's a foundation.
+That's not just a diversified portfolio, that a solid retirement foundation (house pun intended.)

 Homes build stability in a way that's hard to put a price tag on

-According to NAR research, one of the biggest draws for single women homebuyers is stabilizing their housing costs through a fixed monthly mortgage payment, rather than being at the mercy of a landlord who can raise your rent.
-When you're managing a household on one income, that kind of predictability matters a lot.
+According to research by the National Association of Realtors (NAR) one of the biggest motivating factors for single women homebuyers is stabilizing their housing costs.
+When you're managing a household on one income, the predictability that comes from a fixed monthly mortgage payment, rather than being at the mercy of a landlord who can raise your rent, matters a lot.

-Many single women also see homeownership as a cornerstone of retirement planning.
+Many single women also see homeownership as a cornerstone of their retirement planning.
 If you own your home outright by the time you retire, you've removed your biggest monthly expense.
-That's a completely different retirement picture than someone still paying rent at 70 on a fixed income.
+The monthly difference in lifestyle for someone who is still paying rent at 70 on a fixed income is significant.

 Women are buying homes, despite hurdles

-Women prioritize their financial futures, often at real personal cost, because the right to homeownership isn't just about financial security.
-It's the physical manifestation of a woman's right to take up space in the world.
+Women prioritize their financial futures, often at real personal cost, because the right to homeownership isn't just about financial security, it’s the physical manifestation of a woman's right to take up space in this world.

 What this means for my work

-Helping a single woman buy a home is one of my favorite parts of this job, because I understand what's behind it: the sacrifices, the planning, the decision to bet on yourself.
-That means something to me.
+Helping a single woman buy a home is one of my favorite parts of this job, because I understand what's behind it, the sacrifices, the planning, the decision to bet on yourself.

-Here's the part that matters just as much as anything I've shared today.
-The feel-good headlines about women buying homes, building wealth, and securing their futures - that's not the universal experience it should be.
+But here’s another part that matters as much as anything I've shared today.
+The feel-good headlines about women buying homes is not the universal experience it should be.
 For women of color, the doors are harder to open, the terms are less fair, and the outcomes are measurably worse.
-These are barriers that have nothing to do with determination or financial discipline, and next week I'm going into the ugly realities of that experience.
-I hope you'll join me.
+These are barriers that have nothing to do with determination or financial discipline, and next week I'm going to share more about the ugly realities of their experience and how this industry isn’t doing enough to change that.

 -Peri